Integrated Media Program

 Students are begin the Integrated Media curriculum in the fall term only.
 Transfer students must meet with an Integrated Media faculty advisor to discuss the possibility of starting in winter or spring terms.
 There may not be space available to accommodate transfer students.

 So that students may easily plan their schedule for the two-year program, the core Integrated Media and option courses (three per term) will follow this format for the 2014-15 academic year: First-year courses are on Monday - Wednesday - Friday only while second-year courses are on Tuesday - Thursday.
 Classes generally start at 9 am and continue through 5 or 6 pm.

 Employers favor those who have excellent technical skills as well as the professional behavior to work effectively in teams and independently.
 Today’s creative worker needs to be able to function beyond the boundaries of a single discipline and is often called upon to contribute in a variety of media.
-Portland’s demand for creatives is supported by well-known international firms such as Nike, Adidas, Wieden+Kennedy, Laika, and Columbia Sportswear.
+Portland’s demand for creative workers is supported by well-known international firms such as Nike, Adidas, Wieden+Kennedy, Laika, and Columbia Sportswear.
 Many graduates find that freelancing (contract work) offers higher pay and more flexibility than being a full time employee.

 Graduates of the Integrated Media AAS degree will qualify for positions such as: